 W&B: There are so many lessons we’ve learned!
-Fight fast is one of our favorites because we use it all the time.
+Fight Fast is one of our favorites because we use it all the time.
 Each fight is only allowed one topic, and we’ve become masters at resolving issues and moving on in minutes.
-That’s what it takes when you travel like we do, because often we’re in a situation that requires teamwork, and that won’t happen if we’re fighting (like camping in a storm, rushing to catch a train, or learning to herd and milk goats).
+That’s what it takes when you travel like we do because often we’re in a situation that requires teamwork, and that won’t happen if we’re fighting (like camping in a storm, rushing to catch a train, or learning to herd and milk goats).
 We still fight a lot, but it’s never about the same things over and over again like it used to be.
 We resolve it because we don’t cloud the issue, and then we move on.

 This is such a handy lesson for any couple because it makes each person think about the issue before bringing it up.
-Is it really worth fighting about, or is it just our own tiredness or bad mood making us testy?
+Is it worth fighting about, or is it just our own tiredness or bad mood making us testy?
 I’d say this rule helps us bypass just as many fights as it helps us resolve.

 K: Sometimes I think that I barely knew Brian (my husband) until we started spending every moment together.
 What did you learn about each other once you were on the road that you didn’t know about each other before?

 W&B: One of our biggest a-ha moments was at a farmhouse in Slovenia.
-I was talking with a good friend about being an introvert, how I needed alone time to recharge.
+I was talking with a good friend about being an introvert, and how I needed alone time to recharge.
 Warren overheard us when he came into the kitchen to get a glass of water, and later that night in bed he told me it was like lightning bolts going off in his head.

-He never “got it” that being in social situations literally drained my battery and being alone is what charged me back up.
-He is completely different, a social butterfly and extrovert to the extreme.
+He never “got it” that being in social situations drained my battery and being alone is what charged me back up.
+He is completely different, a social butterfly and an extrovert to the extreme.
 He doesn’t want to do anything alone.

 Until I expressed my introversion in that way, like a battery going down, he didn’t quite understand it and took my need for alone time as a sign there was something wrong or that I was irritated with him.

 That night we had an eye-opening conversation about how we gain and drain energy, and it transformed the way we managed our relationship.
 Now we both get plenty of what we need (and less of what we don’t) with the help and support of the other person so we can be our best with each other.
-For instance, I’ll go to the big party with him, but he gives me a few hours alone before so I’ll be able to maintain my energy.
+For instance, I’ll go to a big party with him, but he gives me a few hours alone before so I’ll be able to maintain my energy.
 Then we both enjoy it (though I do get to leave early if I want with no hurt feelings if he’s got friends to hang out with).